Updated 2022 with current rack features and to emphasize the Monster Lite series.

 I’m not a fan of 2×2 racks like the Echo.
 It’s too wobbly and light for a $600 rack.
 Once you’ve used a 2×3 or 3×3 rack, you’ll never want to own a 2×2 rack again.

 As I said in the beginning, this article is not meant to be an exhaustive comparison of all Rogue power racks.
-But at this point you understand the basic considerations, and if another model catches your eye you’ll be able to put it in the right context without making a mistake.
+But at this point you understand the basic considerations, and if another model catches your eye you’ll be able to put it in the right context.
 Don’t spend too much time waffling on it when one makes sense to you.
 They’re all great racks.
 Just get one, and start lifting!